moisestech/cloud-native-foundations/cloud-native/paas/cloud-foundry.md

 Cloud Foundry: Deploying with App Manifests

 Moving a Cloud Foundry Hello World App to Kubernetes - how hard can it be?

+---

+Quizzes: Cloud Foundry
+QUESTION 1 OF 4
+Why an engineering team can avoid vendor lock-in by using Cloud Foundry?

+Cloud Foundry is an open-source PaaS

+Cloud Foundry can be deployed on top of existing cloud providers

+QUESTION 2 OF 4
+Cloud Foundry offers services as part of its core functionalities.
+It will use service brokers to provision on-demand the dependency services for an application.
+What kind of dependency services does it cover?

+Third-party APIs

+Databases

+QUESTION 3 OF 4
+Which of the following sources you can use to deploy an application using Cloud Foundry?

+Public GitHub repository

+Docker image

+Public GitLab repository

+Upload source code directly

+QUESTION 4 OF 4
+True or False: Cloud Foundry provides routing to applications from external users.

+True

+---